Hi-na-2004/SheSafehelp/CONTRIBUTING.md

 - Release notes
 - Project documentation

-Thank you for making SheSafe better! 🛡️❤️
+Thank you for making SafeCircle better! 🛡️❤️

 ---